ldc-developers/ldc/README.md

 [Linux, macOS, BSD, and Android](http://wiki.dlang.org/Building_LDC_from_source) and [Windows](http://wiki.dlang.org/Building_and_hacking_LDC_on_Windows_using_MSVC).

-If you have a working C++/D build environment, CMake, and a current LLVM version (≥ 3.9) available, there should be no big surprises.
+If you have a working C++/D build environment, CMake, and a recent LLVM version (≥ 3.9) available, there should be no big surprises.
 Do not forget to make sure all the submodules (druntime, phobos, dmd-testsuite) are up to date: